 “Briggflatts” – My favorite long poem.

-Coming To Jakarta – My favorite political book (and second favorite long poem — yes, this book combines the two!) about which I recorded a series of video discussions with the author.
+Coming To Jakarta – My favorite political book (and second favorite long poem — yes, this book combines the two!) about which I recorded a series of video discussions with the author that later turned into a book.

 Melancholia – Written and directed by Lars Von Trier, who’s often accused (rightly, in my opinion) of misogyny, and who sometimes produces movies that are just unwatchably awful, this is not only a profound portrayal of depression (which Von Trier himself suffers from) that features two super strong female leads, but also happens to contain two of the most powerful sci-fi type special effects scenes I know of.
 (An image of the rogue planet Melancholia sharing the night sky with the moon, and the final scene involving Melancholia, which I won’t spoil.)